mjholub/LibRate/README.md

 - [SOPS](https://github.com/getsops/sops) and [age](https://github.com/FiloSottile/age) for handling secrets
 - A JS bundler, like pnpm or bun, for building the frontend
-- working **Postgres** and **Redis** instances.
+- working **Postgres**, **Redis** and **Melisearch** (it also supports an embedded *Bleve* search engine, but it's less reliable than Meili.
+I'll probably also include support for Postgresql's RUM in the future) instances.
 You'll also need to install the development files package for postgres since LibRate uses Postgres extensions.
 You may also need to manually build the [sequential UUIDs](https://github.com/tvondra/sequential-uuids/) extension

 ### Setup secrets

 **A foreword**: